Skip to Content

 Lake Louise is one of my favorite lakes in Canada!

 You made it!
 And what a treat you’re in for.
 While living in the Rockies, I was fortunate enough to visit Lake Louise countless times.
-Every time, I make a mental list of all the finest things to do in Lake Louise.
+Every time I’m here, I make a mental list of all the finest things to do in Lake Louise.
 I’ve done everything there is to do here, from hikes to restaurants and everything in between!

-There are various options for furthering your exploration of Lake Louise!
-You may paddle the lake or ice skate or do a memorable snowshoeing tour on the lake if you visit Lake Louise in the winter, and both are traditional Canadian pastimes.
+There are also lots of fun activities to try here in the winter!
+You may paddle the lake, skate, or go snowshoeing on the lake if you visit Lake Louise in the winter, and both are traditional Canadian pastimes.

 One thing to note, Lake Louise can get very busy in the summer.
 So, you will definitely need to have a plan for parking at Lake Louise lakefront, otherwise, book the Park and Ride in advance.
-Paid parking is also now in effect during the summer months at Lake Louise Lakefront and costs $21.00 CAD per day.
+Paid parking is also now in effect during the summer months at Lake Louise Lakefront and costs $36.75 CAD per day, from 3 am to 7 pm.

 Related Read: If you want to continue on another epic Albertan road trip, then, check out our guide to the drive from Lake Louise to Jasper!